-TUESDAY, FEBRUARY 13, 6:30 PM-8 PM
+TUESDAY, MAY 8, 2018 6:30 PM-8 PM

 Amy hosts the Death Cafe at Green-Wood Cemetery.
 Inspired by the centuries-old European salon, a Death Cafe is an informal gathering where people come to discuss philosophical, personal, or scientific ideas about--yes!-- death.
 British founder Jon Underwood believed that this kind of gathering would help people make the most of their finite lives, and it seems to work.
 Today, there are over 4,400 Death Cafes in 26 countries around the world.
 The fact that you're discussing death, a previously forbidden topic, with fellow wayfaring strangers creates an unusual and pleasant intimacy.
 Tea and light snacks are provided.
 “A place for people to discuss our inevitable fate.” – Gothamist